M0rs-Ruki/moto/CRON_SETUP.md

 ## Vercel Deployment

 If deploying to Vercel, the cron job is automatically configured via `vercel.json`.
-The job runs every hour (at the top of each hour).
+The job runs once per day at 9 AM UTC (`0 9 * * *`).
+Note: Vercel Hobby plan only supports daily cron jobs.

 ### Environment Variables